pulumi/docs/reference/cd.md

 - Jenkins
 - etc.

-Pulumi can also bridge results from your CI system with GitHub, using the new GitHub Checks API to surface results of updates and previews ran in your CI system.

-See the [Pulumi GitHub App](./cd-github.html) for more information.
+Pulumi can also bridge results from your CI system with GitHub, for example surfacing the results of stack updates on GitHub pull requests.
+See [Pulumi GitHub App](./cd-github.html) for more information.

 ### Provider-specific examples